JHU-PL-Lab/www-fpse/lecture/coroutines.md

 Concurrency is needed for two main reasons
  1. You want to run things in **parallel** for speed gain (multi-core, cluster, etc)
- 2. You are **waiting** for a result from an I/O action
+ 2. You are **waiting** for a result from an I/O action and want to do other work while waiting
-     - Disk read/write, network request, remote API call, etc
+     - Disk read/write, network request, remote API call, internal timer, etc In OCaml
-     - (Sometimes also awaiting for internal actions such as time-outs)

-In OCaml
-  * Concurrency for speed gain is a recent addition to OCaml 5
+  * Concurrency for speed gain is new, its in OCaml 5
-    - We will cover a bit of OCaml 5 parallelism later
-  * Concurrency to support asynchronous waiting: The `Lwt` and `Async` libraries
+  * Concurrency to support asynchronous waiting via **coroutines**: The `Lwt` and `Async` libraries

+#### Threads
- * Local concurrency for speed is usually done via *threads*
+ * Concurrency for speed is usually done via *threads*
    - fork off another computation with its own runtime stack etc but share the heap
- * But, threads are notoriously difficult to debug due to the number of interleavings
+ * But, threads are notoriously difficult to debug due to the number of interleavings of control flows
    - Can't test all of the exponentially many ways parallel computations can interleave
-   - 100's of patches have been added to limit resource contention (channels, monitors, locks, ownership types, etc etc etc) but still hard
+   - Many tools today are used to limit resource contention (channels, monitors, locks, ownership types, etc etc etc) but it's still hard

+#### Coroutines
- * So, its often better to use a simpler system focused on waiting for I/O if that is all you really need
+ * So if all you need is to wait for some I/O, its often better to use coroutines
  * Key difference of a coroutine is **no preemption** - routine runs un-interrupted until it *chooses* to "yield"/"pause".
  * Means that computations are still *deterministic*, much easier to debug!
  * Such an approach is called *coroutines* due to that term being used in some early PLs.